benjaminhuanghuang/js-study/DataType/README.md

+Primitives are copied by their value
+Objects are copied by their refernce.

 ## Primitives
 These 6 types are considered to be primitives.
 A primitive is not an object and has no methods of its own.
 All primitives are immutable.